xycarto/vectortile-test/README.md

 1. Testing on localhost, it is necessary to disable caching in Firefox
 2. Works poorly in Safari
 3. Still nedd to work out which pieces of code are unnecessary
+4. Labels only for demonstration.
+No hierarchy built in yet.